gpratte/texastoc-v2-angular/README.md

 Add a button in the current game to add an existing player.

-TODO code existing player component.

-The existing player component redirects to the current game when the form is submitted.
+Pick a player from the list (sorted by entries for this season) or search and pick from the results.

 Diff this branch to the previous branch to see the changes.